Who We Are

 Forrest Gillies, Groundwork Farm Manager

 Forrest was fortunate to be raised at one of the oldest intentional communities, nestled into the red sandstone foothills of the Rocky Mountains.
 Being surrounded by wilderness, sustainable agriculture and abundant community shaped him into a human inspired to share these gifts with a world starving for land based connection.
 Guided by the question of how to create and sustain real, viable culture, Forrest found answers in the seeds.
 After studying Ecological Agriculture: Seeds, Bees & Soil at the Evergreen State College, he discovered the ways in which seed, subsistence agricultural systems and traditional life-ways create the foundational framework for real culture to emerge.
 Forrest has managed multiple regenerative farm and education projects including Siskiyou Seeds and White Oak Farm, offers nature connection programs for youth and is apprenticing in natural building.
 Rooted in reverence for the human & more-than-human world, Forrest walks in service to a more beautiful world we all know is possible.
+Forrest is a certified Wilderness First Responder.

 Nikki Hill